Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 ```

 We have a nicely named function that does what it says, taking a User and turning it into a string, however, because
-there is no function overloading in Rust (you are unable to have multiple functions with the same name but different
+there is no function overloading in Rust (you can't have multiple functions with the same name but different parameter
-parameter lists), we can only have this one `to_string` function in scope at any time.
+lists), we can only have one `to_string` function in scope at any time.

 There are a few ways around this: in the case where the types are similar enough, you might be able to use a generic,
 you could "rename" the function using `as` (we'll talk about that more in the section on modules), or you could rename